 Indeed, our research on precedent cases involving wills made outside of China shows that there is a strong sign of Chinese courts attempting to avoid the application of foreign laws.
 The choice of Chinese laws as applicable law in wills, while invalid, may lend convenience or offer easy excuse to judges to apply Chinese laws.

-In the end, a client that wishes to prepare a will for his or her China assets, may need to involve both Chinese lawyers and local lawyers as well to make sure the will or testament will hold up in Chinese courts.[if you wish to know more about Chinese divorce laws and inheritance laws, you can join the China Family Laws group on Facebook.
-We will share more in that group.]
+In the end, a client that wishes to prepare a will for his or her China assets, may need to involve both Chinese lawyers and local lawyers as well to make sure the will or testament will hold up in Chinese courts.[if you wish to know more about Chinese divorce laws and inheritance laws, you can follow Jason Tian on Facebook to ensure prompt attention of any update or new posts about China Laws. ]